 - Winding up and distribution – Once all of the assets of the estate have been gathered and the liabilities and tax affairs resolved then the executors can wind up and distribute the estate to the beneficiaries.
 To do this they will need to prepare the estate accounts showing the assets and how they have been dealt with, ready for distribution.

 What about if someone dies without leaving a Will?

 When someone dies without leaving a Will their estate is ‘intestate’ and you may require a legal document called a grant of letters of administration in order to deal with their estate.
 Administering an estate can be a complex and time-consuming process, with a significant level of risk attached.
+An executor who gets it wrong may have to pay out of their own pocket to recompense beneficiaries and/or HMRC.
 It requires having details of everything the deceased person owned and how much this is worth, as well as their outstanding debts.

 Our team can also help prepare and make the application to Court for a grant of letters of administration, complete the Inheritance tax returns and calculate any tax that needs to be paid to HMRC.

 We offer a full estate administration service whereby we can complete the entire task on your behalf, including: